Alfresco/alfresco-build-tools/docs/README.md

 Both samples require a configuration file `.pre-commit-config.yaml` to be added to the caller repository.

+Note that this action calls the `actions/checkout` action.

 ### pre-commit-default

-You can execute pre-commit checks with shared configuration.
+Executes pre-commit checks using shared configuration.

-Available inputs that can be used (groupin different sets of configuration):
+The shared configuration is grouped inside different sets that can be disabled thanks to inputs (both are enabled by default):

-- `check-format`: handles formatter checks, including java files leveraging [prettier](https://prettier.io/) and [prettier Java plugin](https://github.com/jhipster/prettier-java)
+- `check-format`: handles standard formatter checks, including Java files leveraging [prettier](https://prettier.io/) and [prettier Java plugin](https://github.com/jhipster/prettier-java)
-- `check-github-configuration`: performs json schema checks on GH actions, workflows and dependabot configuration
+- `check-github-configuration`: performs json schema checks on GH actions, workflows and dependabot configuration, leveraging [jcheck-jsonschema](https://check-jsonschema.readthedocs.io/en/latest/precommit_usage.html)

 To replicate locally the same checks, the corresponding configuration files must be used: